getapid/apid/site/content/docs/reference/variables.md

 +++
 title = "variables"
-description = "variables can be used in templates in some strings in the YAML config" template = "docs/article.html" sort_by = weight weight = 220
+description = "Variables can be used in templates in the YAML config" template = "docs/article.html" sort_by = weight weight = 220